emqx/cloud-docs/en_US/data_integration/elasticsearch.md

 # Ingest MQTT Data into Elasticsearch

 [Elasticsearch](https://www.elastic.co/elasticsearch/) is a distributed search and data analysis engine that offers full-text search, structured search, and analysis capabilities for diverse data types.
-By integrating with Elasticsearch, EMQX Cloud enables seamless incorporation of MQTT data into Elasticsearch for storage.
+By integrating with Elasticsearch, EMQX Platform enables seamless incorporation of MQTT data into Elasticsearch for storage.
 This integration leverages the powerful scalability and analysis capabilities of Elasticsearch, providing efficient and scalable data storage and analysis solutions for IoT applications.

-This page details the data integration between EMQX Cloud and Elasticsearch and provides practical guidance on rule and action creation.
+This page details the data integration between EMQX Platform and Elasticsearch and provides practical guidance on rule and action creation.

 ## How It Works

-Data integration with Elasticsearch is an out-of-the-box feature in EMQX Cloud, combining EMQX Cloud's device access and message transmission capabilities with Elasticsearch’s data storage and analysis capabilities.
+Data integration with Elasticsearch is an out-of-the-box feature in EMQX Platform, combining EMQX Platform's device access and message transmission capabilities with Elasticsearch’s data storage and analysis capabilities.
 Seamless integration of MQTT data can be achieved through simple configuration.

 ![EMQX Cloud-Elasticsearch 集成](./_assets/data_integration_elasticsearch.jpg)

-EMQX Cloud and Elasticsearch provide a scalable IoT platform for efficiently collecting and analyzing real-time device data.
-In this architecture, EMQX Cloud acts as the IoT platform, responsible for device access, message transmission, and data routing, while Elasticsearch serves as the data storage and analysis platform, handling data storage, data search, and analysis.
+EMQX Platform and Elasticsearch provide a scalable IoT platform for efficiently collecting and analyzing real-time device data.
+In this architecture, EMQX Platform acts as the IoT platform, responsible for device access, message transmission, and data routing, while Elasticsearch serves as the data storage and analysis platform, handling data storage, data search, and analysis.

-EMQX Cloud forwards device data to Elasticsearch through its rule engine and action, where Elasticsearch utilizes its powerful search and analysis capabilities to generate reports, charts, and other data analysis results, displayed to users through Kibana’s visualization tools.
+EMQX Platform forwards device data to Elasticsearch through its rule engine and action, where Elasticsearch utilizes its powerful search and analysis capabilities to generate reports, charts, and other data analysis results, displayed to users through Kibana’s visualization tools.
 The workflow is as follows:

-1. **Device Message Publishing and Receiving**: IoT devices connect via the MQTT protocol and publish telemetry and status data to specific topics, which EMQX Cloud receives and compares in the rule engine.
+1. **Device Message Publishing and Receiving**: IoT devices connect via the MQTT protocol and publish telemetry and status data to specific topics, which EMQX Platform receives and compares in the rule engine.
 2. **Rule Engine Processes Messages**: Using the built-in rule engine, MQTT messages from specific sources can be processed based on topic matching.
 The rule engine matches corresponding rules and processes messages, such as transforming data formats, filtering out specific information, or enriching messages with context information.
 3. **Writing to Elasticsearch**: Rules defined in the rule engine trigger the operation of writing messages to Elasticsearch.
 Elasticsearch action provides flexible operation methods and document templates to construct documents in the desired format, writing specific fields from messages into corresponding indices in Elasticsearch.